liuseen-l/vruse/README.md

 ### CDN

-It will be exposed to global as `window.VueUse`
+It will be exposed to global as `window.VRuse`

 ## 🪴 Project Activity